Structures for Success

 Cognitive Behavioral Checklists

-A cornerstone of the Wediko Summer Program is the structured interviews prompting students to reflect upon their behavior.
+A cornerstone of the Camp Wediko is the structured interviews prompting students to reflect upon their behavior.

 Conducted three times daily, the Cognitive Behavioral Checklist engages students in co-rating their actions on five desired behaviors.
 Through this rating system, students and staff move from retrospective evaluation of past behavior to creating an action plan for positive change.
 This approach empowers students as problem-solvers, lending the perspective that children have the opportunity to partner with adults in making choices moving forward.